zhenshan-bing/NeRmo/README.md

+# Rat-robot: NERMO
+This repository contains the CAD model of NeRmo, simulation, and real-world experiment results.
-Please enter to each folder for details.
+Please enter each folder for details.